Introduction to Screenshot Verification

 Your Datto device can be configured to send email alerts detailing the results of the Screenshot Verification process.

-IMPORTANT Screenshot verification confirms the ability of a virtualization to boot the operating system of the protected system.
+NOTE Screenshot verification confirms the ability of a virtualization to boot the operating system of the protected system.
 It does not test the viability of non-boot volumes.
 You can use Local Verification to check non-boot volumes.

-Note that Datto devices on IRIS 4.0 or newer will automatically initiate a differential merge backup after five failed screenshot attempts as long as a successful screenshot has been completed for the asset within the last month.
+Datto devices on IRIS 4.0 or newer will automatically initiate a differential merge backup after five failed screenshot attempts as long as a successful screenshot has been completed for the asset within the last month.
 A differential merge backup may resolve some errors that cause screenshots to fail.

 Limitations